CMakePP/CMaize/docs/src/developer/design/classes/package_specification.rst

-Design discussions pertaining to the ``CMaizeProject`` component (see :ref:`designing_cmaizes_cmaizeproject_component`) motivated the need for being able to represent a packages' specification.
+Design discussions pertaining to the ``CMaizeProject`` component (see :ref:`designing_cmaizes_cmaizeproject_component`) motivated the need for being able to represent a package's specification.
 This page captures the design process of the CMaize's ``PackageSpecification`` class.

 ********************************